ad-aures/castopod/CONTRIBUTING.md

-# Contributing to Castopod
+# Contributing to Castopod Host

-Love Castopod and want to help?
+Love Castopod Host and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution